 AutoInsurance.com is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines.

 Erie Insurance is a Pennsylvania-based insurance provider.
 The company got its start selling auto insurance policies before branching out into other states and types of insurance policies.
-While policies aren’t available to drivers in every state, Erie customers enjoy competitive rates and unique savings opportunities.
-Keep reading to learn more about Erie Insurance and what it has to offer.
+While policies aren’t available in every state, Erie customers enjoy competitive rates and unique savings opportunities.

 Find out if you're overpaying for auto insurance.